☝️Small business or a startup? See if you qualify for our special offer.

 All possible ways to include Flexmonster in your project are described here: Get Flexmonster.

-Import flexmonster.js depending on how you have downloaded Flexmonster:
+Import Flexmonster depending on how you have downloaded it:

 Flexmonster CLI or npm